kushal7201/GDSC-FOSS/README.md

 # GDSC FOSS WING
 ## Task Instructions:
 Each Task should be committed in `contributors / <your roll number> / <task number> / file.txt`.
+**Note:** -  Each commit should have a message that briefly describes the change it introduces.
+For example, the first commit could be titled `"Added favorite food"`.
+          -  The screenshot required should be saved in the contributors / <roll number> / <task number> folder with name <screenshot_number>.png(or jpg or jpeg).

 ## Task-1 Steps

 1. On the `main` branch, add the name of your favorite food to the first line of a designated text file.